peter/jsonapitest/README.md

 ## TODO

-* The contains assertion type should work on strings
+* There should probably be select.limit and select.sort (key, order, type) properties